wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

     However, this process takes a significant amount of time for days.
 2. **<u>Upload the current blockchain data to your node</u>**:
     It is possible to greatly speed up the synchronization by uploading the latest blockchain data.
-    In this case, you will skip transaction execution (validation of signatures, balances, etc).
+    In this case, you will skip transaction execution (signatures validation, balances, etc.).

-In case you don't want to speed up the synchronization, you may wait before it is done automatically.
+If you do not want to speed up the synchronization, you may wait before it is done automatically.
 If so, you can skip all the instructions below and continue with the next chapter, [Nodes Of The Network]().

-However, if you wish to speed up this process, within this chapter we will concentrate on the blockchain data upload.
+However, if you wish to speed up this process, we will concentrate on the blockchain data upload within this chapter.

 ### Blockchain synchronization ###

 Follow the steps below to synchronize the current blockchain with your node:
-1. Go to the directory with the blockchain data of the node `C:\wavesnode\data`.
+1. Go to the directory with the node blockchain data `C:\wavesnode\data`.
 2. Remove all the data within the directory.
 3. Download the [latest archive](http://blockchain.wavesnodes.com/blockchain_last.tar) with the blockchain data to the `C:\wavesnode\data` folder.
 4. Download the [sha1sum file](http://blockchain.wavesnodes.com/blockchain_last.tar.SHA1SUM) to the `C:\wavesnode\data` folder.